atishagarwaal/SampleMongoDB/README.md

 - If the project uses GridFS, files are stored in chunks; ensure your MongoDB deployment supports GridFS.
 - For production, secure your MongoDB credentials and use TLS/SSL (especially with Atlas).
 Use role-based access control and network restrictions.

-## Contributing

-Contributions are welcome.
-Open an issue or submit a pull request with improvements or fixes.

-## License

-Add a license file to the repository (for example, MIT) or update this section with the chosen license.

-## Author

-atishagarwaal